tensorwavecloud/ScalarLM/docs/cray-docs/docs/quickstart.md

 ./cray up
 ```

-This will bring up the Craylm development server on `localhost:8000`, which includes an OpenAI compatible API.
+This will bring up the ScalarLM development server on `localhost:8000`, which includes an OpenAI compatible API.

 ## Your first request